rollyourown-xyz/ryo-website-content/rollyourown/project_modules/ryo-coturn/index.md

 ## Software deployed

-The open source components used in this module are:
+The open source components deployed by this module are:

 {{< table tableclass="table table-bordered table-striped" theadclass="thead-dark" >}}